 In addition to researching and writing at a feverish pace all his adult life, Sutton-Smith also lectured throughout the world; participated in making television films on toys and play in Great Britain, Canada, and the United States; consulted on a number of children’s television projects; participated in numerous scholarly organizations; helped launch what is now The Association for the Study of Play; helped establish the Children’s Folklore Society; and secured countless grants and received numerous citations of recognition, including lifetime achievement awards from the American Folklore Society and The Association for the Study of Play.

 In 2007 Sutton-Smith gave The Strong his personal library of 2,500 play books and 45 bins of research papers accumulated over a career of 50-plus years.
-Today he resides in Sarasota, Florida, and as Scholar in Residence at the Brian Sutton-Smith Library and Archives of Play, he is still studying, writing, and speaking about play.
+Sutton-Smith passed away on March 7, 2015, at the age of 90 in White River Junction, Vermont.

 See Sutton-Smith’s autobiographical “Play Theory: A Personal Journey and New Thoughts,” as published in The Strong’s American Journal of Play in 2008.